 Cornbread is ideal with this soup (either flavor).
 If you’re having a vegetarian but not vegan meal, try topping soup with a blob of plain yogurt or sour cream, or with some grated cheese.

-Our most recent Black Bean Soup was a double batch made by my partner Daniel on my first day back to work after hernia repair surgery.
+Our most recent Black Bean Soup was a double batch made by my partner Daniel on my first day back to work after hernia repair surgery in January.
 I came home soooo tired and was pleased to have a bowl of warm, soft, spicy goodness placed in front of me!
 It was a nicely undemanding meal–and the fiber and iron were great for my body, recovering from digestive rearrangement and blood loss.

 The double batch gave us a meal for 5 people (my brother was visiting to help out after my surgery–thanks again, Ben!!), 2 quarts for the freezer, and 6 servings of leftovers in the fridge.
 Three weeks later, I baked zucchini bread (using zucchini from last summer’s farm share that I’d grated and frozen and now thawed), and while it was in the oven I coaxed a cylinder of frozen soup out of its plastic quart bucket into a pot and thawed it by heating it and scraping off the sides, bit by bit (it’s fun!), until it was soup again.
 This process broke up some of the beans, producing a smoother soup, so we were glad that Lydia now eats with a spoon instead of picking up individual beans.